mjebrahimi/BenchmarkDotNetVisualizer/README.md

 ## Todo

 - [ ] Dark Theme (Need some help for this, wanna help?
-Please design a beautiful style for a dark theme and send a PR)
+Please design a beautiful style for dark theme and send a PR)
 - [ ] Chart Visualization

 ## Contributing